MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-your-pin-for-transferring-numbers-to-a-new-service-provider.md

 f1keywords: None
 ms.custom:
 - Calling Plans
-description: Para transferir ou fazer a portabilidade de números de telefone do Skype for Business Online para outro provedor de serviços telefônicos ou operadora, você precisará definir manualmente um PIN.
-Depois de definir o PIN, você precisará incluí-lo quando solicitar a portabilidade do número de telefone. ms.openlocfilehash: 3a3744a4b1272bab987add10039c89c6e3983927 ms.sourcegitcommit: 19fb0279985251c00cd507a8d13b8499b19e2808 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 09/28/2018 ms.locfileid: "25347087"
+description: To transfer or port out phone numbers from Skype for Business Online to another telephone service provider or carrier, you will need to manually set a PIN.
+After you set the PIN, you need to include it when you request to port a phone number out. ms.openlocfilehash: bcab4a05e7e24fd301563627a82f739ca169ecc2 ms.sourcegitcommit: 31827526894ffb75d64fcb0a7c76ee874ad3c269 ms.translationtype: MT ms.contentlocale: pt-BR ms.lasthandoff: 02/06/2019 ms.locfileid: "29753450"
 ---
 # <a name="set-your-pin-for-transferring-numbers-to-a-new-service-provider"></a>Definir seu PIN para transferir números para um novo provedor de serviços

-Para transferir ou *fazer a portabilidade* de números de telefone do Skype for Business Online para outro provedor de serviços telefônicos ou operadora, você precisará definir manualmente um PIN.
-Depois de definir o PIN, você precisará incluí-lo quando solicitar a portabilidade do número de telefone.
+To transfer or  *port out*  phone numbers from Skype for Business Online to another telephone service provider or carrier, you will need to manually set a PIN.
+After you set the PIN, you need to include it when you request to port a phone number out.

 > [!IMPORTANT]
 > Um PIN de portabilidade é usado apenas para organizações nos Estados Unidos.